Morse News V6.1 (Dec 2024)

 Morse News periodically reads one or more RSS/Atom (news) messages then translates the received messages into precisely timed International (radio) or American (railroad) Morse code.
 The Morse code can be played as CW radio tones, old-fashioned spark-gap sounds, telegraph sounder click/clack sounds, or to a physical telegraph sounder connected to a serial port.

-The video is just a few minutes long and shows Morse News running in four different modes.
+The video is just three minutes long and shows Morse News running in three different modes.
 It sounds better in real life!
-Please note that this video is old, but the modes of operation are accurately depicted.
+Watch or skip to the end to see some options!

 Click this link to see the help page for this program

-Morse Keyer is a software keyer that can be keyed via the mouse or a key/paddle connected to a serial port or the Ham Radio Solutions VBand USB Paddle Adapter.
+Morse Keyer is a software keyer that can be keyed via the mouse or a key/paddle connected to a serial port or the Ham Radio Solutions VBand USB Paddle Adapter (as well as 3rd party knockoffs).
 It supports straight keying, semi-automatic (bug) keying, and Ultimatic or Iambic mode automatic keying.
 The Morse code can be played as CW radio tones or telegraph sounder click/clack sounds, and low-latency ASIO sound driver output is supported.
 Optionally, the keyer can key an external telegraph sounder or loop, or a ham rig (while still playing the sound).
 Since it supports semi-auto keying, it can be used to send American morse code (a single-lever paddle is best for this).
 It's design can support low-latency audio systems (ASIO) and produces precise timing even at high QRQ speeds.
 See the article referenced below.

 Chuck Vaughan (AA0HW, of the QRQcw Group) has inspired several recent improvements to this keyer.
 Have a look at his article The advantage of using an ASIO SOUND CARD when using your paddles with a software cw keyer on your computer.
 This article covers not only the ASIO audio features and usage, but also some great information on interfacing your paddles to your computer via RS-232.